psychcomposite/psychcomposite.github.io/framework/primitives/moralizer.md

 * Relatively low prenatal testosterone

+## Theoretical observations

 ### Characteristics

-more interested in people than things, humanist, deep personal empathy, maintains an internal belief system, intested in people-oriented professions, inclined to consider a subject dry if not connected to people and not very practical, inclined to think people ought to behave certain ways, low mach behaviour, judgemental, has "icks"
+more interested in people than things, humanist, deep personal empathy, maintains an internal belief system, intested in people-oriented professions, inclined to consider a subject dry if not pragmatic or related to people, inclined to think people ought to behave certain ways, low mach behaviour, judgemental, has "icks"